SebClav/SebClav/README.md

 ### 🎓 University Projects

-If you want to explore my complete academic and institutional work including my Systems Engineering graduation project (graded 95/100), as well as applications developed for Universidad del Valle and third-party clients you can visit my GitHub account for academic projects:
+If you want to explore my complete academic and institutional work, as well as applications developed for Universidad del Valle and third-party clients you can visit my GitHub account for academic projects:

 🔗 https://github.com/SebastianClavijoA